§ 404.1740. Rules of conduct and standards of responsibility for representatives.

-(ii) Willful behavior which has the effect of improperly disrupting proceedings or obstructing the adjudicative process; and
+(ii) Behavior that has the effect of improperly disrupting proceedings or obstructing the adjudicative process, including but not limited to:

-(iii) Threatening or intimidating language, gestures, or actions directed at a presiding official, witness, or agency employee that result in a disruption of the orderly presentation and reception of evidence;
+(A) Directing threatening or intimidating language, gestures, or actions at a presiding official, witness, contractor, or agency employee;

-(12) Knowingly assist a person whom we suspended or disqualified to provide representational services in a proceeding under title II of the Act, or to exercise the authority of a representative described in § 404.1710; or
+(12) Knowingly assist a person whom we suspended or disqualified to provide representational services in a proceeding under title II of the Act, or to exercise the authority of a representative described in § 404.1710.

 (13) Fail to comply with our sanction(s) decision.

 (14) Fail to oversee the representative's employees, assistants, partners, contractors, or any other person assisting the representative on claims for which the representative has been appointed when the representative has managerial or supervisory authority over these individuals or otherwise has responsibility to oversee their work.

 [63 FR 41416, Aug.
 4, 1998, as amended at 76 FR 56109, Sept.
 12, 2011; 76 FR 80245, Dec.
 23, 2011; 80 FR 14837, Mar.
 20, 2015; 83 FR 30854, July 2, 2018]